-Injury Prevention and the Youth Athlete
+Injury Prevention in Youth Athletics

 Youth sports are a great way to help keep kids active, learn the value of teamwork, and make new friends.
 It can be rewarding for both the athlete and family members.
 However, the increasingly competitive nature of sports these days has them starting at a younger age and training harder towards a particular sport all year long.
 This leaves the athlete susceptible to “overuse injuries”.

 An overuse injury occurs when an athlete has too much stress placed on their body and not enough time to recover.
 Often times the recovery is prolonged and can lead to more long-term health and injury problems.